Every business scans the marketplace for the best vendor so they can make an informed purchase.

 - Review the bids: In this step, all bids are opened and evaluated based on the selection criteria such as pricing, delivery dates, and product quality.
 This also ensures that the bid selection process is objective, unbiased, and fair.
 Any decision is made solely based on the bid responses document.

 - Communicate: Keep the bidders informed on all the steps in the RFQ process.
 Send acknowledgments to each vendor once you receive their bids.
 Keep them informed about the bid opening date and when the bid results are expected.
-It is good practice to keep vendor offers confidential unless you have an open bid.
+It’s good practice to keep vendor offers confidential unless you have an open bid.

 Closing